pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 The example entity class does not depend on the library, except for the ``publish()`` function.
 In particular, it doesn't inherit from a "magical" entity base class.
 It just publishes events that it has applied to itself.
-The library does however contain domain entity classes that you can use to build your domain model.
-For example see the ``TimestampedVersionedEntity`` class, which is also a timestamped, versioned entity.
-The library classes are slightly more refined than the code in this example.
+The library does however contain domain entity classes that you can use to build your domain model, for example the ``TimestampedVersionedEntity`` and ``AggregateRoot`` classes.

 Run the code
 ------------

-With this stand-alone code, we can create a new example entity object.
-We can update its property ``foo``, and we can discard the entity using the ``discard()`` method.
 Let's firstly subscribe to receive the events that will be published, so we can see what happened.

 .. code:: python